Buddhist philosophy: Meta-ethics

 The Buddha's ethics are based on the soteriological need to eliminate suffering and on the premise of the law of karma.
 Buddhist ethics have been termed eudaimonic (with their goal being well-being) and also compared to virtue ethics (this approach began with Damien Keown).
 Keown writes that Buddhist Nirvana is analogous to the Aristotelian Eudaimonia, and that Buddhist moral acts and virtues derive their value from how they lead us to or act as an aspect of the nirvanic life.

 The Buddha outlined five precepts (no killing, stealing, sexual misconduct, lying, or drinking alcohol) which were to be followed by his disciples, lay and monastic.
 There are various reasons the Buddha gave as to why someone should be ethical.

 First, the universe is structured in such a way that if someone intentionally commits a misdeed, a bad karmic fruit will be the result.
 Hence, from a pragmatic point of view, it is best to abstain from these negative actions which bring forth negative results.
 However, the important word here is intentionally: for the Buddha, karma is nothing else but intention/volition, and hence unintentionally harming someone does not create bad karmic results.
-Unlike the Jains who believed that karma was a quasi-physical element, for the Buddha karma was a volitional mental event, what Richard Gombrich calls 'an ethnicized consciousness'.
+Unlike the Jains who believed that karma was a quasi-physical element, for the Buddha karma was a volitional mental event, what Richard Gombrich calls "an ethicised consciousness".

 This idea leads into the second moral justification of the Buddha: intentionally performing negative actions reinforces and propagates mental defilements which keep persons bound to the cycle of rebirth and interfere with the process of liberation, and hence intentionally performing good karmic actions is participating in mental purification which leads to nirvana, the highest happiness.
 This perspective sees immoral acts as unskillful (akusala) in our quest for happiness, and hence it is pragmatic to do good.

 The third meta-ethical consideration takes the view of not-self and our natural desire to end our suffering to its logical conclusion.
 Since there is no self, there is no reason to prefer our own welfare over that of others because there is no ultimate grounding for the differentiation of "my" suffering and someone else's.
 Instead, an enlightened person would just work to end suffering tout court, without thinking of the conventional concept of persons.
 According to this argument, anyone who is selfish does so out of ignorance of the true nature of personal identity and irrationality.